-- Maybe your project has lots of switches or external ports, try a box with tall side walls.
+- Maybe your project has lots of switches or external ports; try a box with tall sidewalls.

 - Think about enclosure even before PCB tracing.

-- Get most proper size of box.
+- Get the most proper size of the box.

-- Measure inner dimensions and hole positions for PCB stand-off’s.
+- Measure inner dimensions and hole positions for PCB stand-offs.

-- Think and draw on a paper sheet where do you want external parts to be placed like LCD, LEDs, buttons, switches, connectors, heat sink, etc.
+- Think and draw on a paper sheet where you want external parts to be placed like LCD, LEDs, buttons, switches, connectors, heat sink, etc.

-- After You have PCB ready to go, look through again as things may not go as planed.
-There can be situations when parts are not exactly in same place where you wanted, or you had to replace some parts with different.
+- After You have PCB ready to go, look through again as things may not go as planned.
+There can be situations when parts are not exactly in the same place where you wanted, or you had to replace some parts with different.
 Just see if you don’t need to shift some holes around.

-- When everything is set don’t forget to put a labels so not only you know what particular switch or hole is for.
+- When everything is set don’t forget to put labels so not only you know what particular switch or hole is for.